wec7/cs181-s16/README.md

 If you don't see your github id at the end of the repository name, you need to find the link on [canvas](https://canvas.harvard.edu/courses/9660/) to create your own private repository.

-If you don't know what any of this means, stop drop and contact a TF.
+If you don't know what any of this means, stop drop and contact a [Ryan](rjb647@g.harvard.edu), the TF who administers this.
 These instructions only apply to your private repo.

 ## How this repository works